Whether or not you like to boondock without hookups, having a few 12-volt tools and appliances on hand can make camp life a little easier.

 Speaking of refrigerators, if you don’t have electrical hookups or a propane refrigerator, this handy little cooler will keep everything from beer to vegetables and meat cool in the warmest weather.

-The Koolatron P27 Grey Voyager Cooler has been around for over 30 years and is still under $100.
-This 29 quart container can fit up to 48 12-ounce soda cans or several days worth of food.
+The Koolatron P27 Grey Voyager Cooler has been around for over 30 years and is only about $105 (with coupons available).
+This 29-quart container can fit up to 48 12-ounce soda cans or several days worth of food.

 If your RV tends to get dirty, regular handheld vacuums just won’t cut it.
-Add a little oomph to your cleaning with a 12 volt vacuum that cleans up both wet and dry messes.
-The little EZYKOO Wet Dry Car Vacuum has a nearly 15 foot long cord and 3,000 PA suction as well as a HEPA filter.
+Add a little oomph to your cleaning with a 12-volt vacuum that cleans up both wet and dry messes.
+The SUAOKI Car Vacuum ($22) has a nearly 16-foot long cord and 4,000 PA suction.

 See also: The Best Vacuum Cleaners For RVs